susavlsh10/susavlsh10.github.io/_pages/cv.md

 &nbsp; **Bachelor of Science in Electrical Engineering with Honors**
 &nbsp; Arlington, TX, Aug 2017 - May 2021
 &nbsp; Minor in Computer Science
+&nbsp; Honors Thesis: A novel remote sensing system for in-situ measurement of subsurface soil properties

 Publications
 ======